Berlusconi ruling shakes stability of Italy government

 Analysts say there are several factors that may force Berlusconi to resist the temptation to bring down the government even if the supreme court rules against him.

-One is that the dueling coalition partners have still not reformed a dysfunctional electoral law which could produce another impasse if an election is held in the autumn.
+One is that the duelling coalition partners have still not reformed a dysfunctional electoral law which could produce another impasse if an election is held in the autumn.